gibbok/typescript-book/README.md

 #### Property Decorator

-Useful for changing the behavior of a property, such as modifying the initialization values.
+Property decorators are useful for modifying the behavior of a property, such as changing the initialization values.
 In the following code, we have a script that sets a property to always be in uppercase:

 ```typescript
 function upperCase<T>(